thanhnam308/group4-docker-in-docker/Docker_in_Docker.md

 The first is to run CI systems such as GitLab or Jenkins on-premises on Docker containers.
 In this case, you can run Docker containers for each programming language/dependent middleware in the container and then create Docker images for production use, etc. This has the advantage of nested usage of Docker.

 Docker as a sandbox environment.
 Suppose you want to use a Docker container as an environment isolated from the host environment where the actual work is done.
 In that case, you can launch a Docker container within that container.
 Building a sandbox environment inside a container is very easy because the environment can be disposed of by simply destroying the container.

+# Docker in Docker Methods

+ - Docker in Docker Using DinD
+ - Mounting the Hosts Docker Socket
+ - Using Sysbox To Run Docker in Docker